Barnaul Altai Krai, Russia Travel Guide

 Accessibility for travelers with mobility restrictions can vary.
 Ask directly hotels about specific facilities.

 Public transit choices may have limited accessibility features.
-Taxis or ride-hailing-sharing apps could be more adaptable.
+Cabs or ride-sharing-sharing apps may be more adaptable.

-Older historic structures and museums might present challenges.
-Reach out to individual sites for details on accessibility provisions.
+Older historical buildings and museums might present challenges.
+Communicate with individual sites for details on accessibility provisions.